How to Use the SCARF Model to Improve Workplace Collaboration

 Why It Matters

-Perceived unfairness leads to resentment, disengagement, and passive resistance—all of which hinder collaboration.
-When employees believe decision-making, credit-sharing, or opportunities are biased, they disengage rather than contribute.
+Perceived unfairness leads to resentment, disengagement, and passive resistance.
+These reactions quietly disrupt collaboration.
+When employees feel that decision-making, credit-sharing, or opportunities are biased, they tend to pull back rather than participate.

 How to Apply It